-3.1 GAA engagement and actions this year
+3.1 GAA Engagement and actions this year

-We prepared and issued a request for data on all the relevant workplace pension policies on 18 June 2019.
+We prepared and issued a request for data on all the relevant workplace pension policies on 31 May 2018.

-On 16 September 2019, members of the GAA visited OneFamily to meet our main contact and representatives from the investment and administration teams.
+On 22 October 2018, members of the GAA visited OneFamily to meet our main contact and representatives from the investment and administration teams.
 We discussed how the investment funds are managed and governed.
-In particular, some internal restructuring and changes to reporting lines have taken place so as to better manage conflicts and changes have been made to risk reporting to give team managers more visibility.
-OneFamily also now has an executive investment committee that makes investment decisions, reviews performance data and has regular engagement with EdenTree.
 We received an overview of administration service standards and confirmed that there had been no changes to systems and processes.
 An overview of information security and business continuity plans was also provided.